Why Rod Stewart Left England to Make ‘Atlantic Crossing’

 Watch Rod Stewart's 'Sailing' Video

-Although some listeners, missed the Faces-style rootsy charm of his previous records, Crossing's success — coupled with guitarist Ron Wood joining the Rolling Stones — put the writing on the wall for the band, as well as Stewart's increasingly commercial focus on subsequent efforts.
+Some listeners missed the Faces-style rootsy charm of his previous records, yet Crossing's success — coupled with guitarist Ron Wood joining the Rolling Stones — put the writing on the wall for the band, as well as Stewart's increasingly commercial focus on subsequent efforts.

 "The world is a lot bigger than Great Britain and the Faces.
 A lot bigger," he told Creem.
 "I must have had blinkers on these last five years.
 I must have been mad using the same musicians over and over again.
 I should have branched out a long time ago.
 All the fun has come back into recording for me at last.
 I've never liked going into the studio and now I can't wait to go back.
 I'd always used the Faces on my albums so for that reason I've wanted to keep the band together.
 But now I know I can stand on my own two feet."